tkozzer/hedera-townhall-api/README.md

 A RESTful API to retrieve and search through Hedera Community Town Hall video's information including the questions (or chapters) and transcripts.

-If you would like to test out the current API, you find the [here](http://api.hashgrapharchive.org).

 ## Prerequisites

 - Node.js